-According to the description, it can be concluded that the term of environmental-based watersheds illustrates a place, a platform, or a hydrological cycle space occupied by living (including human beings) and non-living creatures which are correlated and mutually influenced, either among the creatures themselves or between the creatures and their surroundings, which is not limited by the political or government administrative constraints.1
+34. Watersheds are described as hydrologic units that are living quarters or platforms of the environmental-based economic activities (Common and Stagl, 2005; Miller and Spoolman, 2015, Reddy et al., 2017).
+According to the description, it can be concluded -that term of environmental-based watersheds illustrates a place, a platform, or a the hydrological cycle space occupied by living (including human beings) and non-living creatures which are correlated and mutually influenced, either among the creatures themselves or between the creatures and their surroundings, which is not limited by the political or government administrative constraints.

-- 5. The concept of watershed management was first introduced in 2000 BC2.
-Watershed management is a continuous process, along with the management of natural resources and human life dynamic3, and problems in managing watersheds seem endless4.
+5-Watershed management is a continuous process, along with the management of natural resources and human life dynamic, and problems in managing watersheds seem endless.
 Along with population growth, various watershed problems arise because of changing needs of human life.
-Consequently, watershed management, which is concerned with soil and water resources, also integrates the dynamic development of social, economic, and environmental issues.5 - 6.
-The declining capacity of soil absorption is defined as one of the disrupting factors of the environmental carrying capacity, both in the aspect of upstream-downstream watershed interaction and sustainability (Bellfieldet al., 2015, Euler et al., 2018, Kindu et al., 2018).
-Challenges on the protected water source areas and its impacts indicate the value generated for the community both in its surroundings and environment as a whole (Cumming, 2016; Watson et al., 2014).
-Sustainable management of water resources is a serious challenge.
+Consequently, watershed management, which is concerned with soil and water resources, also integrates the dynamic development of social, economic, and environmental